ieeeupsb/workshop_arduino/content/takingMeasurements.md

 # Taking Measurements

 Sure...
-Digital input and output is very fun and all, but sometimes tou need to have a bit more granularity in the interactions of your Arduino with the world.
+Digital input and output is very fun and all, but sometimes you need to have a bit more granularity in the interactions of your Arduino with the world.
 That is were good old-fashioned analog I/O comes in.

-The Atmega chip in your Arduino has a ADC built-it that converts all analog signals from 0 to 5V to digital bits.
-Please note that only the pins that start with an 'A' are connected to a ADC (A0, A1, A2...).
+The Atmega chip in your Arduino has a **ADC** (Analog to Digital Converter) built-it that converts all analog signals from 0 to 5V to digital bits.
+Please note that only the pins that start with an 'A' are connected to the ADC (A0, A1, A2...).

 > In the case of the Arduino Uno, the input's max voltage is 5V, but THAT IS NOT THE CASE WITH ALL ARDUINOS.
-If you apply too much voltage to a pin, **YOU CAN KILL THE ARDUINO!!!** Always check the product page of your Arduino before mounting a circuit with a Arduino.
+If you apply too much voltage to a pin, **YOU CAN KILL THE ARDUINO!!!** Always check the product page of your Arduino before mounting a circuit with it.
 You can also check the voltage difference between IOREF and GND if you have a multimeter laying around.

 ## Analog Read